Asbestos Awareness is a phrase we have all heard, but do we really know what it is?

 In the last forty years or so, asbestos has been globally acknowledged as a carcinogenic material that causes particular harm to unprotected individuals that accidentally inhale or ingest its fibres.
 Additionally, these microscopic particles can be carried by the wind, stick to fabrics, or contaminate open water sources resulting in secondhand exposure.
 After entering the body, the carcinogenic fibrils can attach to the lungs, causing damaging inflammation, scar tissue generation, and eventually mesothelioma cancer.
-Although it’s been known for quite some time that asbestos exposure is directly tied to mesothelioma and other asbestos related lung diseases such as asbestosis, only 60 countries (including the EU) have entirely banned it.
-Therefore, EU safety standards, compliance policies, and health statistics varies greatly from those of the U.S.
+Although it’s been known for quite some time that asbestos exposure is directly tied to mesothelioma and other asbestos-related lung diseases such as asbestosis, only 60 countries (including the EU) have entirely banned it.
+Therefore, EU safety standards, compliance policies, and health statistics vary greatly from those of the U.S.

 Asbestos in the EU

 - In 2005, 53 countries in the EU banned asbestos.
 Prohibiting mining, importation, and use.

 - In 2015, HSE reported approximately 2,536 mesothelioma related deaths in Great Britain alone